What the CIA thinks of your anti-virus program

 AVG

 The CIA apparently had a trick to defeat AVG that was "totally sweet."

-The Netherlands-based Avast, AVG's owner, said it was preparing a statement on the disclosure.
+Ondrej Vlcek, the chief technology officer for AVG's owner, Netherlands-based Avast, said that the CIA appeared to be discussing a "theoretical bypass" of AVG's scanning engine which would have required additional work to successfully deploy as malicious software.

+"We would not consider it critical," he said of the issue.
+Speaking via email, he added that it seemed the post was written "some time" ago.

 F-SECURE